benjystanton/interaction-design-training/README.md

 Interaction designers (sometimes called user experience designers) are an essential part of software teams that want to meet user needs.

-They work closely with the entire project team, especially service managers, subject matter experts, user researchers and software developers.
+They work closely with the entire project team, especially service managers, product owners, subject matter experts, user researchers and software developers.

 ## What do interaction designers do?
 - Create design ideas based on user research